Principles are More Important Than PeopleGreg Johnson

 But we must guard against railing at Trump like spoiled children.
 This rhetorical style is common in the remnants of the Alt Right.
 Phase one of their plan is to rally an ultra-radicalized and alienated political sect by pouring scorn on Trump and the various “boomers” and “normies” who support him.
 We’ll never know what phase two is, because none of these people have thought that far ahead.

-Those who are playing a long game recognize that the nearly 60 million white Americans who voted for Donald Trump are the natural constituency for National Populism in America.
-The most important thing is to uphold the right principles and communicate them to the National Populist electorate that Trump has created and is increasingly disappointing and frustrating.
+Those who are playing a long game recognize that the tens of millions of white Americans who voted for Donald Trump are the natural constituency for national populism in America.
+The most important thing is to uphold the right principles and communicate them to the national populist electorate that Trump has created and is increasingly disappointing and frustrating.
 When Trump is gone, it is our job to lead them.
 But we cannot lead them if we do not connect with them.
 And we cannot connect with them if we go out of our way to alienate them.

 As far as White Nationalists were concerned, this was never just about Trump.
 It was always about advancing our ideas.
 Trump was always just an occasion for White Nationalists to enter the political debate.
 He smashed the Republican gentleman’s agreement never to talk about whether global trade and non-white immigration are good for America.
 It was truly magnificent.